 *RSC 101 is waived for transfer students with 15 or more transfer credits upon admission or who have earned an associate degree prior to enrollment.

-**RSC 201 is waived for transfers students with 54 or more transfer credits upon admission or who have earned an associate degree prior to enrollment.
+**RSC 201 is waived for transfer students with 54 or more transfer credits upon admission or who have earned an associate degree prior to enrollment.

 Second degree students possessing an undergraduate bachelor’s degree from an accredited college or university in the United States are exempt from all general education requirements.
 Those holding bachelor’s degrees from international institutions may appeal to the Academic Dean for a waiver of all or a portion of general education requirements.